The radio signal of PSR B0950+08 is detected over the whole pulse phase: OBSERVATION AND DATA REDUCTION

 \section{OBSERVATION AND DATA REDUCTION}

-FAST locates in Gouzhou, a southwest province of China, at longitude $106.9^{\circ}$ E and latitude $25.7^{\circ}$ N. In this work, the 19\,beam receiver system was adopted.
-The central frequency and bandwidth of the receiver are 1250 and 400\,MHz, respectively.
-The system temperature of the 19\,beam receiver is less that 24\,K for central beam, and the system stability for most observation modes with the observation zenith angle less than $26.4^{\circ}$, is $\sim 1 \%$ over 3.5\,hours \citep{2019SCPMA..6259502J,2020RAA....20...64J}.
+FAST is located in Guizhou, a southwestern province of China, at longitude $106.9^{\circ}$ E and latitude $25.7^{\circ}$ N. In this work, the 19-beam receiver system was adopted.
+The central frequency and bandwidth of the receiver are 1250 and 400\,MHz, respectively~\citep{2019SCPMA..6259502J,2020RAA....20...64J}.
+The system temperature of the 19-beam receiver is less that 24\,K for central beam, and the system stability for most observation modes with the observation zenith angle less than $26.4^{\circ}$, is $\sim 1 \%$ over 3.5\, hours~\citep{2019SCPMA..6259502J,2020RAA....20...64J}

 In this work, PSR B0950$+$08 was observed with tracking mode on MJD 59396 (July 1st, 2021).
-The data were recorded as the 8 bit-sampled search mode PSRFITS format \citep{2004PASA...21..302H} with 4096 frequencies channels, and the frequency resolution is $\sim$ 0.122MHz.
+The data were recorded as the 8 bit-sampled search mode PSRFITS format~\citep{2004PASA...21..302H} with 4096 frequency channels, and the frequency resolution is $\sim$ 0.122MHz.
 The entire integration time is 160 minutes, and the time resolution is $\sim$ 50\,$\mathrm{\mu}$s.
-The DSPSR software package \citep{2011PASA...28....1V} was adopted in the data reduction, and the individual pulses were generated with 1024 phase bins across the pulse period of 253\,ms \citep{2004MNRAS.353.1311H}.
-The narrow-band radio frequency interference (RFI) had also been eliminated in the process.
+The DSPSR software package~\citep{2011PASA...28....1V} was adopted in the data reduction, and the individual pulses were generated with 1024 phase bins across the pulse period of 253\,ms~\citep{2004MNRAS.353.1311H}.

+To ensure that the radio signal of the weak emission region of PSR B0950$+$08 is not affected by the radio frequency interference (RFI), the RFI is detected using the dynamic spectrum.
+Significant and possible impulsive RFIs are eliminated.
+Moreover, the narrow-band RFI is also efficiently mitigated by using the dynamics spectrum.
+Then only the integrated sub-band data with frequencies of 1100, 1305, 1350, and 1395\,MHz is remained, and their bandwidth are 80, 50, 40, and 50\,MHz, respectively.